Eghamarian/sociotherapy/_short/14_right-where-we-stand.md

 Right, as we try, <br>
 Wrong, as we give in.<br><br>

-Right where we stand, there's the Earth underneath,<br>
+Right where we stand, Earth's dying under our feet,<br>
 There are woods to uncut,<br>
 There's a globe to unheat.<br><br>